 It is a popular types of agriculture in India described as a window garden.
 Most vertical farming is used for small plant crops and vine crops.
 It includes gheeya, Loki, tomato, chili, and coriander.
 The production of vine crops is less in the traditional way, vertical farming is very useful for vine crops.

-Types of Farmers in India & Importance of Farmers
+Types of Farmers in India & Importance of Farming

 Factors Affecting Farming in India